Tag: Exadata

 Conclusion

-In this article we have learned the history of Exadata.
-We have seen how Exadata has undergone significant changes since it’s launched in the year 2008.
+have seen how Exadata has undergone significant changes since it’s launched in

 What is Exadata Database Machine?